ProGet Free to ProGet Enterprise

 - Resilience testing

-- The only way to verify that your high-availability configuration is resilient is to pull a random node out of service and make sure the whole system still works.
+- The only way to verify that your high-availability configuration is resilient is to pull a random server out of service and make sure the whole system still works.

 - Create a playground for developers to test configuration and extensions.